2027 Commonwealth Youth Games

 The 2027 Commonwealth Youth Games, officially known as the VIII Commonwealth Youth Games and informally as Malta 2027, will be a youth sporting event for members of the Commonwealth that will be held in Malta.
 It will be the first time that Malta hosts the Commonwealth Games.
-It will be the third Commonwealth Youth Games event to be held in Europe following the inaugural 2000 Commonwealth Youth Games in Edinburgh, Scotland and the 2011 Commonwealth Youth Games in Douglas, Isle of Man.
-The Games will run from 27 October 2027 to 4 November 2027.
+It will be the third Commonwealth Youth Games event to be held in Europe, following the inaugural 2000 Commonwealth Youth Games in Edinburgh, Scotland and the 2011 Commonwealth Youth Games in Douglas, Isle of Man.
+The Games will run from 29 October 2027 to 4 November 2027.

+The Games

+Host selection and preparations

 On 31 July 2025, Malta was selected as the host for the Commonwealth Youth Games during the launch event at Verdala Palace in Buskett.

+In March 2026, the dates and venues of the Games were announced.
+The edition will feature the largest para sport programme in Youth Games history, similar to the 2026 Commonwealth Games in Glasgow.